Lighting Fireworks By Hand

 Some tips regarding portfires:

-- Whilst some retailers add portfires free of charge (particularly with display packs), it is always worth adding some more to your order.
+- Whilst some retailers add portfires free of charge to firework orders (particularly with display packs), it is always worth check whether this is the case.
 Note that portfires, as they are classed as explosives, cannot be sent through the post so if you are buying mail order fireworks, don’t forget to add portfires to your order as they cannot be sent on by Royal Mail afterwards if you forget!

 - Use retailer video clips to get a rough idea of your total running time and divide the number of minutes by three.
 That will give you a minimum number of portfires needed for one firer, allowing for overlaps.
 Add the same number again for each additional firer and then add in half a dozen spares – leftovers will keep for your next display.